George Washington Helme: Helmetta: Snuff town

 In 1866 he formed a co-partnership with his brother-in-law Jacob Appleby, for the manufacture of snuff and tobacco.
-This lasted until 1877 or 1878, when Helme became the full owner of the enterprise, eventually renamed the George W. Helme Tobacco Company, and one of the largest snuff producers in the country.
+George's father-in-law, Leonard Appleby, owned a snuff mill in Spotswood, New Jersey, the Railroad Mill',' which they used for their enterprise.
+The partnership with Jacob lasted until 1877 or 1878, when Helme became the full owner of his own enterprise, naming it the George W. Helme Tobacco Company, and one of the largest snuff producers in the country.
 During the middle 1880s he purchased land between Spotswood and Jamesburg, New Jersey on which his mill and 105 homes for workers were built.
 This area, initially known as Railroad Mills, became Helmetta, New Jersey, and was reputedly named after his youngest daughter Olivia Antoinette, whose nickname was Etta.

+The Helmetta area where the Helme Snuff Mill was located is now known as the G.W.
+Helme Snuff Mill Historic District, which was named to the New Jersey Register of Historic Places on February 1, 1980, and to the National Register of Historic Places, on August 15, 1980.

 At the time of Helme's death Helmetta had a population of five hundred persons, and five factories employing over three hundred persons, many from Spotswood and Jamesburg.
 For ten years Helme was a member of the board of trustees of the State Reform School at Jamesburg and president of the board for eight years.
 His family was influential in establishing St. George's Episcopal Church in Helmetta.